fortellerq/notes/proxmox.md

 ## Windows XP

 Needs q35-2.10 to stop the VM from crashing.
 Picking this will make XP 32 & 64 bit unable to shut down fully, and XP 32 bit shut down when trying to reboot.
+Virtual hard drive should be SATA.

 Since the Windows XP installer will not know how to deal with modern hard drives, we first should format our VM drive on a Windows 10/11 VM with MBR, NTFS.
 Then reassign the drive to the Win XP VM and proceed with installation.